Jernskegg/CI-portfolio-Textabase/README.md

 The idea of this page is that it created for a gaming community where users can socialize and have fun.

+This page has been made within one week, It is very minimalistic and can has a lot of improvements, But importantly I tried to have different ways of using Django functionality so on View, You will see I tried using different methods of calling the views.

 # User Stories

 As a user I want to make a comment on a post.